boraneak/bidstreet/README.md

 ## Getting Started

 To run the project locally, please go to each README file of backend and frontend for the instructions.

+## Issues

+Feel free to open new issues for feedback or suggested changes.
+We welcome contributions that improve the project!
+You can create a new issue [here](https://github.com/boraneak/bidstreet/issues/new).